Size: 447.5mm x 217mm x 39.3mm

 Compatibility: Windows Vista / Win 7 / Win 8 / Win 10 / Mac / Linux

 1x Operating Instructions (English)

-The Havit was delivered (Link to the manufacturer) HV-KB378L mechanical keyboard including an English user manual, in which the individual multifunction keys including combinations are well explained.
-A German user manual was unfortunately not included.
-A driver is not needed for the HV-KB378L.
-The keyboard is Plug & Play, ie after connecting to the PC, the keyboard can be used immediately.
+The Havit was delivered (Link to the manufacturer) HV-KB378L mechanical keyboard including an English operating manual in which the individual multifunction keys and their combinations are well explained.
+Unfortunately, a German operating manual was not included.
+A driver is not required for the HV-KB378L.
+The keyboard is plug & play, which means that after connecting to the PC, the keyboard can be used immediately.